openshift/ansible-service-broker/docs/proposals/secrets.md

 A `secrets` section will be added to the broker's configuration file.
 The `secrets` section will contain a list of Secrets referred to by name which must exist in the Broker namespace.
-Each referenced Secret will have a list of regexes for whitelisted APBs to apply the Secret to (for first iteration it will just be a 1-1 mapping of secret to apb name).
+Each referenced Secret will have a list of regexes for allowlisted APBs to apply the Secret to (for first iteration it will just be a 1-1 mapping of secret to apb name).
 It is possible for an APB to be referenced in multiple secrets.